CrazyOrr/ApkOrganizer/README.md

 # ApkOrganizer
-A Python script for organizing Android APK files for test.
+A Python script for extracting Android APKs with corresponding mapping info.

-This project is licensed under the terms of the MIT license.